 Reasons to avoid

-The key difference in the 16-inch model is the extra two inches of diagonal measure you get from the display, which means more pixels as well of course.
+Another key difference in the 16-inch model, of course, is the extra 2-inches of diagonal measure you get on the display, which means more pixels as well.
 It makes the laptop bigger, heavier and more expensive than the 14-inch equivalent – but it also delivers better battery life.
-It's up to you whether you'd rather have a bigger screen or something more portable; many people will use this 16-incher as a desktop replacement.
+It's up to you whether you'd rather have a bigger screen or something more portable.

 Is there student discount?

-Yes they do!
+Yes there is!
 The exact level of discount depends on the model you choose, and it's not anything as simple as saying that it's 10% around the whole world – but Apple has a specific section of its online store for education buyers, so you can see what discounts you qualify for there when you look at the products.

 You can also get 20% off AppleCare+ as a student, the extended three-year warranty that also includes accidental damage protection.
 For students, who can struggle to get genuinely good contents insurance that covers laptops when out of the house, this can be an excellent buy.
 It doesn't cover theft, though.